warmachine028/memories/README.md

 ## What's new?

+- Implemented Remember Me and Forgot Password in Authentication using NodeMailer 💕💕
 - Added Remember Me and Forgot Password in UI
 - Improved UI By adding Hover animations on post cards and Media 🖼️🌟
 - Added Custom Snakbar Alerts from Material UI replacing Basic browser Alerts 💕💕
 - Instant Post Update: Now Post Updations take 0 time.